-How to make a Slack bot using Slack API (8 simple steps)
+How to build a Slack bot with the Slack API

-Creating Slack bots using the Events API and Web API enables automated responses to user commands, integrating external data sources through simple PHP scripts and cURL requests.
-This tutorial demonstrates building a functional bot that connects to external APIs for task management or data retrieval.
+Building a Slack bot using the Events API and Web API means wiring up automated responses to slash commands through simple PHP scripts and cURL requests.
+This tutorial walks through connecting external APIs to Slack for task management or data retrieval.

 Summary